luizfonseca/luizfonseca/README.md

 - 🌱 I’m currently learning Rust and Phoenix (Elixir)
 - 💬 Ask me about **anything**
 - 📫 How to reach me: **eu@luiz.cc**
-- ⚡ Fun fact: I started coding with PHP and Java
+- ⚡ Fun fact: I started coding with Java, when I was trying to modify/maintain a Lineage II server.